“`html

 Step 3: Cut in the Butter

-Pour 1 cup minus 2 tablespoons of half and half all at once into the butter-flour mixture.
-Stir with a wooden spoon or a silicone spatula just until the dough comes together and is mostly moistened — it will look shaggy and a bit lumpy.
-Do not over-mix.
-Overworking the dough at this stage develops gluten, which will make your biscuits tough instead of tender.
+Pour the half and half (1 cup minus 2 tablespoons) all at once into the bowl.
+Stir with a wooden spoon or spatula just until the mixture comes together and is mostly moistened.
+There will be some dry bits at the bottom — that’s okay.
+Do not over-mix, or the gluten will develop and make the biscuits tough.

-Turn the shaggy dough out onto a lightly floured surface.
-If the dough feels very sticky, sprinkle a small amount of flour on top — just enough so it doesn’t stick to your hands.
-Pat the dough into a rough rectangle about 1/2-inch thick.
-Fold the rectangle in half (like a letter), then pat it out again into another rectangle.
-Repeat this folding step one more time.
-This simple folding method builds layers and creates that beautiful, flaky structure.
-After the second fold, pat the dough into a 5×10-inch rectangle that’s about 3/4-inch thick.
+Turn the dough out onto a lightly floured surface.
+If it’s very sticky, sprinkle a little flour on top.
+Pat the dough into a rectangle about 1/2-inch thick, then fold it in half like a book.
+Pat it into another rectangle of the same thickness, then fold a second time.
+Finally, pat the dough into a 5×10-inch rectangle that’s about 3/4-inch thick.
+This double fold creates those gorgeous layers.

 | Step | Action | Duration | Key Visual Cue |